Skywater88/Retro-Flash-Games/README.md

 9. **Red Remover**: A puzzle game where you destroy the red colored shapes while keeping other colors.
 10. **Jewelanche**: Match 3 (or more) puzzle game where you fight againt time.
 11. **Arcane: Online Mystery (1-8)**: Horror detective game with an amazing story!
 One Of the best!
+12. **3D Logic**: Connect dots with lines on a Rubic's Cube.
+Epic puzzle game!